shubhmaurya/javascript-mini-projects/ReadMe.md

 ### 6. Unlimited Colors with Time
 Description: This mini project generates random color and set it to the background and have the time control of color changing speed.
 Also adjust the text color with respect to brightness.

+### 7. GitHub Profile Age Tracker
+Description: Ever wondered about the creation date of a GitHub account?
+This JavaScript mini project has got you covered!
+By simply entering a GitHub username, users can instantly retrieve the date when the specified account was created.

 #### Creation Under
 This project is completely build using Javascript, and for designing used CSS and HTML.